au-research/ANDS-ResearchVocabularies-Registry/INSTALL.md

 # Deploy and start the Toolkit/Registry web application

-Deploy the resulting `vocabtoolkit.war` into Tomcat.
+Deploy the resulting `vocabs-registry.war` into Tomcat.

 You may choose to deploy it using a Tomcat context file in order to select a convenient context path.